turbot/guardrails-docs/docs/guides/policy-packs/index.md

    policy packs that are currently attached to the resource.
 To the right of the policy pack name that is being detached, click the **X** icon.

-5. Click **Save** to confirm the policy pack detachment.
+5. Click **Save** to confirm.

-**Tip**: The order of policy pack attachments matters.
+**Tip**: The order of Policy Pack attachments matters.
 Guardrails resolves policies by starting at the resource and ascending the resource hierarchy towards the root.
-The closest policy setting to the resource, "wins".
-If the same policy is set several times in policy packs all attached to a given resource, then the policy set in the policy pack attached "lowest" will be the effective policy value.
+The closest policy setting to the resource wins.
+If the same policy is set several times in Policy Packs attached to a given resource, then the policy set in the lowest attached Policy Pack will be the effective policy value.

-If no policies are set, then the default policy value is used.
+If no policies are set, Guardrails uses the default policy value.
 The "Enterprise Enforcements" and "Enterprise Checks" policy packs are intentionally indented to indicate their presence in the folder hierarchy.
 The check-mod policies in "Enterprise Checks" are set lower because we are not yet ready for enforcements.

-**Note**: Policy pack attachments and detachments are heavy database operations if the policy pack is attached to many resources or if it contains many policies (or both!).
-It is important to be mindful when doing large Policy pack policy or attachment changes.
+**Note**: Policy Pack attachments and detachments are heavy database operations if the Policy Pack is attached to many resources or if it contains many policies (or both!).
+It is important to be mindful when doing large policy or attachment changes.

-### Create a Policy Setting on an existing Policy Pack
+## Create a Policy Setting on an Existing Policy Pack

 1. Navigate to the **Policies** tab and click the relevant Policy pack on the right side.